Organizational resilience doesn’t just pay dividends during times of uncertainty—it’ll help a business thrive. Here’s how to grow and maintain it.

 1. Know true organizational strengths: Continuously assess and bolster core capabilities, and ensure your ability to deliver on those capabilities isn’t left vulnerable.

 2. Connect everything: Eradicate silos by enhancing connections between employees, teams, individual work, the business strategy, and its objectives.

 3. Measure innovatively: Assess the employee experience, engagement, inclusion, and impact by harvesting existing data with non-invasive tools rooted in AI to supplement traditional survey methods.

 4. Create alignment: Define and organize around a leadership ethos that supports choices and investments to build up the resilience bank.

 5. Create meaning: Lead by example.
 It’s the primary demonstration of company values and what the company prioritizes.

 We’ve all been learning quickly how changing circumstances can test previous assumptions.
 By hardwiring organizational resilience into your business strategy through capability focus, compassionate leadership, and connection, you can protect your most valuable assets against unforeseen twists and turns in the future.

-Jillian Anderson is a manager at Axiom Consulting Partners.
+Jillian Anderson is a principal at Axiom Consulting Partners.
 Her strong program management skills and deep analytical capabilities help clients plan and execute on logical, tailored actions.
 With a background in education and communications, Anderson also contributes to the design, writing, and production of data-rich reports to help clients better understand critical issues and make more informed decisions.